ELallinec/ELallinec.github.io/content/en/_index.md

 * Linear Algebra
 * Complex Analysis

-# Some notes
+# Some Notes
-Here are some notes that I wrote and that might be useful to some people.
+Here are some notes I wrote that might be useful to others:

-* [Small notes](/lt.pdf) about Linear Tetrahedron method for the DOS in 1D, 2D and 3D.
+* [Small notes](/lt.pdf) on the Linear Tetrahedron method for DOS computation in 1D, 2D, and 3D.

 # Programming

-A main part of my work is to implement and test numerical methods for the computation of electronic properties.
+A major part of my work involves implementing and testing numerical methods for computing electronic properties using [Julia](https://julialang.org/).
-To do so I use [Julia](https://julialang.org/).

-Here are some packages I contributed to
+Here are some packages I have contributed to:
-* AutoBZCore.jl (implementation of 2 numerical methods for DOS computation)
+* **AutoBZCore.jl** – Implementation of two numerical methods for DOS computation.
-* ImplicitIntegration.jl
+* **ImplicitIntegration.jl** – Better bounds for the eigenvalues of Hamiltonians.